xmijo/hashcheck/README.md

 Utilizes the hashlib module which supports the FIPS secure hash algorithms SHA1, SHA224, SHA256, SHA384, and SHA512 (defined in FIPS 180-2) as well as RSA’s MD5 algorithm.

-Make it executable, rename and remove the .py extension, put it in your $PATH.
+Make it executable, remove the .py extension, put it in your $PATH.

 Use the -r flag to traverse directories recursively.